micro-api/micro-api/README.md

 [![Micro API](https://micro-api.github.io/micro-api/assets/logo.svg)](http://micro-api.org)

-A media type for resilient web APIs using hypermedia.
-Its goal is to cover a minimal surface area of a hypermedia API that uses JSON as its format, and nothing more.
-The contracts of this media type are designed to *never change*, it is considered final and only open for clarification.
-The media type is:
+Micro API is a media type for resilient web APIs using hypermedia.
+The purpose is to cover the minimum requirements of a hypermedia API that uses JSON as its format, and nothing more.

 ```
-application/vnd.micro+json
+Content-Type: application/vnd.micro+json
 ```

 The media type is [registered](http://www.iana.org/assignments/media-types) with the [IANA](http://www.iana.org/).